In January 2021, KCH Garden Square launched a Virtual Mini-Pupillage programme.

 You should therefore consider, when drafting your applications, how you meet the above criteria.

-All Pupillage applications are second marked, with some moderated by a third marker.
 Mini-Pupillage applications are moderated in accordance with Higher Education practice.

 For face to face Mini-Pupillages, when the programme is live, applications are assessed once per quarter with the top scorers being invited to undertake a 3 day Mini-Pupillage in chambers in the forthcoming quarter.